sicz/terraform-azure/README.md

-# Terraform Modules for Azure
+# Terraform modules for Azure

+* [resource_group](resource_group) - Create an Azure Resource Group.
+Preserves
+  the location and unattended tags of an existing resource group.
+* [resource-group/lookup](lookup) - Look up the location and tags of the existing Azure Resource Group.

 ## Reporting Issues